 Bali.
 It's one of the major islands in Indonesia and the center of tourism in the country.
 Does it have culture, history, art?
 Maybe.
 But I want beaches.
 And it ain't hard to find 'em.
 White and black sand beaches envelop the entire coastline, sandwiched between crystal-clear water and endless rows of palm trees.
 Some are well-known and densely populated; others are devoid of human existence.
 Some beaches can only be reached by bribing a local fisherman to take you to an uninhabited island, like this tiny little one I crashed on for a while.
 It probably doesn't need saying, but having an island all to yourself is just about the most incredible thing in the world.
 Master Of The Universe; or, at least, a tiny mound of dirt sticking out of the Indian Ocean.
 Whatever kind of beach you're looking for, Bali and its neighboring islands have it.

-Kuta, on the southwestern portion of Bali.
+My beaching began in Kuta, on the southwestern portion of Bali.
 Together with the adjacent beaches of Legian and Seminyak (it's really all one stretch of beach, just with three different sections), it's the place most people - especially young people - first come to when they arrive in Bali.
 If there were a statue welcoming people to Kuta, it's inscription would probably read something like, "Give me your young, your tanned, your drunk Australians yearning to get laid..."
 It's the over-commercialized, over-developed, over-populated, loud, and rowdy beach area where Aussies make their annual pilgrimage for cheap beer and good surf.
 (I'm not much of a surfer so that aspect of it is lost on me, but the waves can get pretty big; from dusk 'till dawn, there's an army of surfers - some novices, others seasoned veterans - trying to catch the ultimate wave.)
 Everywhere you look it's 19 year-old surfer-types who latch on to every here-today-gone-tomorrow fashion fad.
 Kuta is perfectly designed for that crowd: loud bars, tattoo parlors, and 10,000 square foot clubs pounding music at 4:00 a.m.
 All you need to know is that there's a Hard Rock Hotel fronting the water, and it's next to a McDonald's.
 So yeah, not exactly tropical paradise.
 More like paradise paved.
 The place is so popular that white folks strongly outnumber locals.
 From a bird's eye view of the beach, you'd be hard-pressed to differentiate Kuta from, say, Huntington Beach in Southern California.
 If I took a photo of Huntington Beach on any given Saturday in the summer and compared it to a snapshot of Kuta when I was there, I wouldn't be able to tell which was which.
 The only real difference is that at Kuta (and Indonesia in general), people approach you every 30 seconds trying to sell ice cream, fruit, sunglasses, sarongs, and beer.
 Other than that, it's the same.
 And for the record, I don't mean to pick on Aussies.
 They're good people.
 But let's be honest, when you put that many young drunkards together on a beach setting, regardless of nationality, the collective IQ drops 30 points (if not more), herd mentality takes over, and the bottom line is all about being (and looking) cool.
 As I read their faces when they passed me by on the streets, I guessed that the most serious things on their minds were, Is this dress too slutty?
 Would it be cooler if I carried my surfboard under my right or left arm, or carried it over my head?
 Like, omg, why is [fill in name of best friend] suuuch a bitch?, and Whoa!
 She's got a nice ass!
 Although, to be fair, if I had heard anyone talk about global fiscal policy or the like, I'd have puked.
 Trite, banal conversation is exactly what I'm looking for when I'm on vacation.
 It's refreshing to be around people who are enjoying themselves and don't give a crap about things they can't control.
 So, yeah, I have to admit that I liked Kuta.
 Not that I would ever spend a full vacation in Kuta, but it's a good place to crash for a while and soak up the craziness.
 There's plenty of cheap but quality lodging; the food is not half-bad; and the beach is worth the scene.

-Kuta thing, I wanted to break out and start looking for the remote beaches I had heard about from other travelers.
+Having done the crowded Kuta thing, I wanted to break out and start looking for the remote beaches I had heard about from other travelers.
 In order to do that, I had to travel east.
 (The more east you go in Indonesia, the less populated the islands are.)
 Once I got started heading east, I just kept going.
 I went so far that, before I realized it, I managed to get myself off Bali and onto the next major island, Lombok.
 It was a bit of a screw-up on my part - I planned on reaching Lombok at some point, just not so soon - but I had to go back to Bali anyway (it's where the airport is), so I just rearranged my schedule a bit.
 (Random side note: part of the trip east involved a ferry crossing.
 On the ferry were a bunch of tourists, and where there are tourists in Indonesia, there are always locals trying to hit them up for money.
 Before the boat left the dock, one guy was walking around the ferry while "playing" the guitar - i.e., butchering some chords - and going from tourist to tourist with a tip jar.
 He sucked so bad no one gave him any money.
 When he came to me, I actually said to him, "I'll pay you to stop playing."
 I don't think he understood me, but that's not the point.
 I really would have paid him to stop, he was that bad.
 Keep in mind that I'm pretty conservative with my money, so you can just imagine how badly this guy sucked for me to actually be willing to pay him to stop playing.
 I watched his entire 30 minute "performance" which garnered him exactly squadoosh, and culminated in a "Fuck you all" to the tourists as he left the boat empty-handed.
 So, the final tally is -- musical performance: F; willingness to insult strangers: A+.)
 After I got off the ferry and got on a bus that I hoped would take me somewhere good, I found myself in the sleepy town of Senggigi.
 It serves a very small, but growing, tourist population.
 There's a tiny strip of commercial development about half a mile long, which is set along a single street about 100 yards back from a portion of the main beach.
 A few bars and restaurants, a smattering of small hotels, one Sheraton (tastefully blended in with the natural landscape), and not much else comprise the main town.
 The beaches - broken apart by the occasional bay or rocky outcropping - span nearly 15 miles long - way beyond the main commercial drag.
 They are all black sand, courtesy of the volcanic rock from nearby Rinjani volcano that sits 12,000 feet above sea level.
 To call these beaches quiet would be the understatement of the year.
 It's not just that nobody else was around when I was laying out on some of these beaches.
 A few beaches have nothing - zip, zero, zilch - around them for miles.
 In a way it's surreal because you'd just naturally expect developers to come in and build the crap out of these places.
 But there they were, the holy grail of beaches: untouched by human hands.
 Surf, sand, palm trees... and this guy.
 That was it.
 Here's one I found while cruising the coastline - the only sign of any human existence was an abandoned bamboo shed (this comes courtesy of my newly-discovered ability to upload videos to my blog):

 At first I thought I'd get bored of Senggigi, since it is, as I said, sleepy.
 Nope.
 It's the perfect mix, and it has some of the most amazing sunsets I've ever seen.
 (The island actually comes to a halt around 6:00 p.m. as locals and tourists alike head for the beach to watch the sun descend through the palm trees until it sneaks below the horizon.)
 There's just enough commercial development in the small town to satisfy one's urban needs (food, booze, and decent lodging).
 I even visited the same bar three nights in a row courtesy of a great cover band that played all my requests.
 (On my last night there, a middle-aged British guy and I got drunk together and stayed at the bar well beyond official closing time so we could sing along with the band that - due to our plying them with booze all night long - stayed to accommodate our incessant requests for more songs by U2, Rolling Stones, and ACDC.)
 At the same time, Senggigi has gorgeous isolated beaches within walking distance and virtually no crowds.
 And the black sand... just divine.
 Yeah, I'm on the Senggigi bandwagon.
 I have no doubt, however, that in 10 years' time this place will be packed with Hyatts and Hiltons and annoying crowds.
 So I'm glad I had the opportunity to see it before it became debased.